 For eye drops, lie down or tilt your head back first.
 With your index finger, pull down the lower lid of your eye.
 Hold the dropper close to your eye with the other hand, and drop 1 drop into your eyes between your lower lid and eyeball.
 Gently close your eyes.
 Place your index finger over the inner corner of your eye for 1-2 minutes.

-Instill 1 eye drop in the non-amblyopic eye once daily on weekends.
+Instil 1 eye drop in the non-amblyopic eye once daily on weekends.

 For induction of mydriasis:

-Instill 1 eye drop in the eye 40 minutes prior to intended maximal dilation time, up to once or twice daily.
+Instil 1 eye drop in the eye 40 minutes prior to intended maximal dilation time, up to once or twice daily.

 For acute symptomatic bradycardia:

 IV / IM: 0.5-1 mg every 3-5 minutes, up to maximum 3 mg.

 ET: 1-2 mg every 3-5 minutes, up to maximum 3 mg.